 Well, durr.
 And your point is?
 Usually when this one rears its ugly head, the writer in question is grasping at straws in some ill-advised rant somewhere in the darkest corners of the interwebz.
 Avoid at all costs.

 5. It’s the execution that counts.

 Can’t we put this to bed now?
 Whilst at surface level there may be genres and subgenres that *appear* the same (such as the group of friends who go into the woods or similar and get picked off by a “Monstrous Other”, like a supernatural beast or serial killer), each and every one has a very different HOOK.
 The hook is that *thing* that attracts readers, execs, agents and filmmakers – and your potential audience.
 None are the same.
 Don’t believe me?
 Here are 6 movies, with 3 premises, with 6 different hooks.

 Now, repeat after me: it is NOT the execution that counts …

 4. It’s all about the writer’s voice.

-… Except when it does.
-The world does not need any more vanilla screenplays or novels – we want vibrant, real, flamboyant writers’ voices that reach up off the page and poke us in the eyes!
+… Except when it’s NOT!!
+Look, I agree: the world does not need any more vanilla screenplays or novels – we want vibrant, real, flamboyant writers’ voices that reach up off the page and poke us in the eyes!